 King Sejong decided that the Korean people needed a new alphabet because the Korean language was fundamentally different from Chinese.

 Until this point all Korean was written in Chinese characters known as Hanja which were very difficult for common people to read and write.
 In fact, before the invention of Hangul the majority of Koreans were illiterate.

-Hangul was designed so that even commoners would be able to read and right and as you might imagine this caused problems for the literary elite.
+Hangul was designed so that even commoners would be able to read and write and as you might imagine this caused problems for the literary elite.
 Many scholars and aristocrats believed that Hanja was the only legitimate writing system and saw Hangul as a threat to their status.

 Because Hangul was so easy to learn and easy to use to spread information the tenth king Yeonsangun banned the study and use of Hangul and banned all documents written in Hangul.
 Hangul later saw a revival in the last 16th century however.